What’s the Best Ice Melt for Concrete? An important question to ask yourself because the majority of ice melt products are ruining your concrete.

 If you’ve been using rock salt or potassium chloride, this is probably why your concrete driveway is showing signs of deterioration.
 These products are corrosive and therefore not safe for concrete.
 We’ve researched ice melt products, paying particular attention to their effects on concrete, as well as plants, animals, and people.

-Let me interrupt this article to show you how beautiful salt can be…
+Let me interrupt this article to share with you how beautiful salt can be…

 Yes, the sculptures below are made from rock salt.
 Stunning!
 They are located in the Wieliczka Salt Mine in Poland.
 And, the corridor image is from Salina Turda, a Salt mine theme park in Romania

 Most road crews use rock salt (halite / sodium chloride) to melt ice on public roads.
 This is because it is the cheapest solution.
-Potassium chloride is seen as an environmentally safe alternative to rock salt, but his too is corrosive, making it unsafe for concrete.
+Potassium chloride is seen as an environmentally safe alternative to rock salt, but this is also corrosive, making it unsafe for concrete.
 Homeowners may be better off considering alternative ice melt products, especially for concrete surfaces.

 We also need to consider the safety of our family, pets, and the plants in our garden.
 It goes without saying that ice melt that is safe for concrete, plants, and animals, will also be the most eco-friendly products.